• Home

 Goldman last year announced its carried interest program.
 Under the structure, Solomon’s compensation is partly tied to the long-term performance of certain alternative investments managed by the firm.

 At $47 million, Solomon’s pay leapfrogged that of Dimon after they were paid the same in 2024.
-Dimon, who has served for more than a decade longer as CEO of JPMorgan than Solomon at Goldman, has long been the default benchmark for top-tier banking CEO pay.
+Dimon, who has served for more than a decade longer as CEO of JPMorgan than Solomon at Goldman, has long held the default benchmark for top-tier banking CEO pay.

 Jamie Dimon: Big raise, but not the biggest